gabrielecanepa/HTMLStart/README.md

 ## Usage

-With a blank HTML file open the command palette, type 'HTML' end press enter on `HTMLStart: Start a New Project`.
+With **a blank HTML file** open the command palette, type 'HTML' end press enter on `Snippet: HTMLStart`.
+Another way to print the boilerplate is to digit `HTMLStart` on a blank HTML file and press `⇥` on yourk keyboard.

 That generates: